How to Use SnowSQL to Interact with Snowflake

 Create a Snowflake User

-Once you create a 30-day trial account, the role should be able to create a new user, but just for learning, you can logged on to the trial account, under the admin - Users & Roles and click the User to create a new user.
+Once you create a 30-day trial account, the role should be able to create a new user.
+For learning purposes, you can log in to the trial account, go to Admin > Users & Roles, and click User to create a new user.

 create snowflake user

-The sample data here is using from snowflake documentation's data.
+The sample data here is from the Snowflake documentation.

 Install SnowSQL

-Follow by the official document to download the SnowSQL, this blog's tutorial is running at MacOS, you can choose different OS per your environments at here. https://docs.snowflake.com/en/user-guide/snowsql-install-config#installing-snowsql-on-macos-using-the-installer
+Follow the official documentation to download SnowSQL.
+This blog's tutorial is running on macOS; you can choose a different OS per your environment here: https://docs.snowflake.com/en/user-guide/snowsql-install-config#installing-snowsql-on-macos-using-the-installer

-Once snowsql installed, try run below steps to connect to SnowFlake with SnowSQL.
+Once SnowSQL is installed, try running the steps below to connect to Snowflake with SnowSQL.

 snowsql -a <account_name> -u <login_name>